essex clock repair service

 tips & faqs

 Judging from the problems I've seen over the years, what sometimes seems pretty obvious to me as an enthusiastic hobbyist repairing clock movements, is evidently not always so obvious to others.
 So here, I list some simple tips for owners of faulty antique clocks.
+Please don't be shy about clicking on the FB Like button if something helps you.

 Bear in mind that these tips could save you a lot in repair costs, so don't be surprised if your local retailer does not approve of what I say.
 Many of them are good salesmen but don't understand the science of clocks; they simply contract repairs out to specialists so they may see these tips as depriving them of their margins.